dataiku/dss-plugin-timeseries-forecast-legacy/README.md

 Another way would be for a data scientist to code her own forecasting pipeline using open source R or Python libraries.

 These two ways of building a forecasting pipeline require good knowledge of machine learning, forecasting techniques and programming.
 They are not accessible to a Data Analyst user.
-With this plugin, we want to offer a simple way to build a forecasting pipeline without code.
+With this plugin, we offer a simple way to build a forecasting pipeline without code.

 ## Installation and requirements